hashicorp/nomad/website/source/intro/vs/dropbox.html.md

 ---
 layout: "intro"
-page_title: "Vault vs. Dropbox"
+page_title: "Nomad vs. Dropbox"
 sidebar_current: "vs-other-dropbox"
 description: |-
-  Comparison between Vault and attempting to store secrets with Dropbox.
+  Comparison between Nomad and attempting to store secrets with Dropbox.
 ---

-# Vault vs. Dropbox
+# Nomad vs. Dropbox

 It is an unfortunate truth that many organizations, big and small, often use Dropbox as a mechanism for storing secrets.
 It is so common